Tomb of Philip the Bold: Commission and attribution

-The polychrome effigies were painted by Jean Malouel.
+The polychrome effigies were painted by Jean Maelwael.

 Van Eram's main contribution was in adding to outlines of the capitals above the mourners.
 Sluter designed the mourners themselves, the cherubs above them, and the detail in the arches of the niches.
 By then the work seems to have been under Sluter's ownership since 1397, and the preparatory work was brought to Champmol, in Paris, where the final masonry work began.
 Reflecting the fact that the designated area would never have been large enough to contain the number of tombs that Philip had envisioned, in 1402 the monument had become so large that Sluter was forced to break through the wall around the designated area.

 Philip's wife Margaret III, Countess of Flanders died in 1405, but had stipulated that her remains would be laid with those of her parents in Lille.

-Philip was buried in a cellar beneath the choir on 16 June 1404 (although his organs were sent to the church of Saint Martin at Halle).
+Philip was buried in a cellar beneath the choir on 16 June 1404 (although his organs remained at the church of Saint Martin at Halle, where he died, and his heart was sent to Saint-Denis near Paris, to join the royal tombs present there).
 In 1792, his body was re-interred at Dijon Cathedral.
 The following year Champmol was destroyed and the tomb was damaged by revolutionaries and looters.
 It was restored in the first half of the 19th century.